AdobeDocs/experience-manager-65.en/help/sites-deploying/queries-and-indexing.md

 <b>Inverted index</b>

 The indexing mechanism splits the fulltext into words called "tokens", and builds an index called "inverted index".
-This index contains, the list of documents where it appears for each word.
+This index contains the list of documents where it appears for each word.

-Very short, common words (also called "stopwords") are not indexed.
+Short, common words (also called "stopwords") are not indexed.
 All tokens are converted to lowercase, and stemming is applied.

-Notice special characters such as *"-"* are not indexed.
+Special characters such as *"-"* are not indexed.

 | <b>Token</b> | <b>Document IDs</b> |
 | --- | --- |